CAD97/serde-kdl/README.md

 the type annotation directly.
 In this case, the actual type annotation MAY be used for an outer type (such as the enum type for variants, or a newtype).

-The root node by the above construction is almost certainly a literal node;
-instead, its children MAY be represented as multiple root KDL Nodes.
+If the root node is a compound type (not a primitive), its fields may be directly placed as multiple root nodes in the KDL document instead.

   [KDL Argument]: <https://github.com/kdl-org/kdl/blob/main/SPEC.md#argument>
   [KDL Document Language]: <https://github.com/kdl-org/kdl>